TrigerSoft/ux-profiler/README.md

 # ux-profiler

-This project is part of TrigerSoft product line. ux-profiler is a chrome extension.
+This project is part of TrigerSoft product line. ux-profiler is a chrome browser extension.

-### What ux-profiler is useful for?
+### What is ux-profiler useful for?

 1. The first purpose of ux-profiler is to answer a question: *"How much time does it take the user to perform an action?"*.
 When an action involves network requests, timeouts, requires etc, it's not simple to track these and see the whole picture. ux-profiler does exactly that, tracks and groups related operations and shows them graphicaly, calling them "User Transactions".